ARCED-Foundation/extra-buttons-append/README.md

 ## More resources

 * **Sample form**
-You can find a form definition in this repo here: [extras/readme-images/sample-form](extras/sample-form/sample-form).
+You can find a form definition in this repo here: [extras/sample-form/sample-form](extras/sample-form/Extra buttons append.xlsx).

 * **Developer documentation**
 More instructions for developing and using field plug-ins can be found here: [https://github.com/surveycto/Field-plug-in-resources](https://github.com/surveycto/Field-plug-in-resources)